Pylons/pylons/pylons/docs/gettingstarted.rst

     $ hg clone https://www.knowledgetap.com/hg/pylons-dev Pylons

-To tell setuptools to use the version you are editing in the ``Pylons`` directory:
+To tell setuptools to use the version in the ``Pylons`` directory:

 .. code-block:: bash

     $ cd Pylons
     $ python setup.py develop

-Now you can make changes to the files in the Pylons directory and the code will run exactly as if you had installed a version of the egg with the changes you have made.
+The active version of Pylons is now the copy in this directory, and changes made there will be reflected for Pylons apps running.

 *************************